 Tabor actively works with students with disabilities to provide them with a fair chance to succeed in their studies.

-Our library services (both on campus and online) are focused upon supporting undergraduate students.
+Our library services (both on campus and online) are focused upon supporting coursework students.

 We provide both academic help and pastoral care to students via online resources, personal support, workshops, and counselling services.